How to Help Prevent eCommerce Fraud| eCommerce Fraud Prevention | DocuSend

 From operating systems to email platforms to smartphone apps, criminals are constantly looking for vulnerabilities in the digital tools we use to manage our lives.
 And once those vulnerabilities are discovered, security experts and software developers rush to plug holes and push those changes to the public.

 Unfortunately, not everyone keeps their digital tools up to date with the latest patches and plug-ins.
-This can be a huge mistake since failure to upgrade leaves you exposed.
+This can be a huge mistake, since failure to upgrade leaves you exposed.
 A case in point is the 2017 WannaCry cyberattack, which targeted Windows XP – an operating system Microsoft had not supported for years.

 It is inherently important that you patch all computers, devices, servers, and software platforms you use throughout your personal and business lives.